 Eastern Interior Artist in Residence Program

-The Eastern Interior Field Office is pleased to announce the 2015 artist in residence program for the White Mountains National Recreation Area and Eagle/Fortymile area.
-We are currently accepting applications for a summer residency in the Fortymile/Eagle area.
+The Eastern Interior Field Office is pleased to announce the 2016 artist in residence program for the White Mountains National Recreation Area and Eagle/Fortymile area.
+We are currently accepting applications for a winter/spring residency in the White Mountains.
 More details and a link to the application are available below.
-Application deadline for the summer 2015 residency is June 1, 2015.
+The application deadline for the winter/spring 2016 residency is January 15, 2016.

 The BLM Artist-in-Residence Program (AiR)